dstebila/draft-stebila-tls-hybrid-design/draft-stebila-tls-hybrid-design.md

 # Acknowledgements

-These ideas have grown from discussions with many colleagues, including Christopher Wood, Matt Campagna, authors of the various hybrid Internet-Drafts and implementations cited in this document, and members of the TLS working group.
+These ideas have grown from discussions with many colleagues, including Christopher Wood, Matt Campagna, Eric Crockett, authors of the various hybrid Internet-Drafts and implementations cited in this document, and members of the TLS working group.
 The immediate impetus for this document came from discussions with attendees at the Workshop on Post-Quantum Software in Mountain View, California, in January 2019.
 Martin Thomson suggested the [(Comb-KDF-1)](#comb-kdf-1) approach.

 --- back